RinHizakura/kmemsnoop/README.md

 Besides, you may want to expose more kernel symbols to userspace with the following settings.
-These are convenient for you to find the address of kernel symbols without inspecting the vmlinux source.
-On top of that, it makes kernel tracing with [KASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) enabled possible, and provides direct way to explore percpu variables.
+These are convenient for you to find the address of kernel symbols from /proc/kallsyms instead of inspecting the vmlinux source.
+On top of that, /proc/kallsyms makes kernel tracing with [KASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) enabled possible.

 ```
 CONFIG_KALLSYMS=y